How Safe is Mozambique?

 Does the recent upsurge in kidnappings affect tourists?

-Over the last two years the number of kidnappings in Maputo has grown rapidly, there has also been a few cases in Beira.
+Over the last three years the number of kidnappings in Maputo has grown rapidly, there has also been a few cases in Beira.
 These kidnappings are targeting the most wealthy families in Mozambique.
 At present there is extremely low chance that a tourist would be targeted.
-Usually the kidnappers have considerable information about their victims including even the amount of money in their hidden bank accounts.
+Usually the kidnappers have considerable information about their victims including even the amount of money in their private bank accounts.

 What are the most common dangers in Mozambique?